beckf/vc-adp-sync/README.md

 with ADP Payroll.
 Employees are matched by their Veracross PersonPK stored in both systems.

+Use at your OWN RISK.
+You are responsible for reviewing code and testing this against your own systems.
+See LICENSE.

 PyQT was selected for it's portability between both MacOS and Windows.

 ## Quick start to development